openmultiplayer/web/frontend/README.md

 # Frontend

-This directory contains the frontend codebase which is a [Next.js](https://nextjs.org/).
+This directory contains the [Next.js](https://nextjs.org/) frontend codebase.
 It's written in TypeScript with some fairly relaxed but standard tsconfig rules (no strict mode).

 To learn more about Next.js, take a look at the following resources: